 Isn’t story-telling the highest, the most sophisticated, form of activating (speaking to) the human imagination?
 Truly persuasive communicators in the U.S. plan very carefully when they draw on anecdotes.
 This is why we all listen so carefully when our grandparents tell their stories.
 They have the years of human experience.

 The historians are in agreement.
 That Abraham Lincoln was the most masterful storyteller in American history.
-It has been written that he could hold audiences for up to two hours at a time.
+It has been written that he could hold audiences for up to four hours at a time.